daveho/FunWithSound/README.md

 Library intended to make it easy to create music using [Processing](http://processessing.org) and [Beads](http://www.beadsproject.net).
 It can also be used from plain Java code.

 This is a work in progress.
 However, it actually works: see the [Demo](https://github.com/daveho/FunWithSound/blob/master/FunWithSound/demo/io/github/daveho/funwithsound/demo/Demo.java) and [Demo2](https://github.com/daveho/FunWithSound/blob/master/FunWithSound/demo/io/github/daveho/funwithsound/demo/Demo2.java) programs for a couple quick examples.
-Also, see the sketch [FWSDemo](https://github.com/daveho/FunWithSound/blob/master/FunWithSoundProcessingLib/examples/FWSDemo/FWSDemo.pde) for an example of using the library with Processing.
+Also, see the sketches [FWSDemo](https://github.com/daveho/FunWithSound/blob/master/FunWithSoundProcessingLib/examples/FWSDemo/FWSDemo.pde) and [FWSDemo2](https://github.com/daveho/FunWithSound/blob/master/FunWithSoundProcessingLib/examples/FWSDemo2/FWSDemo2.pde) for examples of using the library with Processing.
 (Processing library download coming soon...)

-Note that the Processing library will only work with Processing 3.0 and later.
+Note that you need Processing 3.0 or later to use FunWithSound.

 There is not really any documentation at the moment.
 It will be coming soon.